 06 Dec Executive Spotlight: a Passion for Purpose

 Paul Polman is all about the “four Ps:” people, purpose, passion, and positive attitude.
 During his 10 years at Unilever, Polman was known for his own personal brand of responsible capitalism, focusing on sustainability.
-After stepping down as Unilever’s CEO at the end of 2018, Polman went on to co-found IMAGINE, a consulting firm that helps businesses tackle issues regarding climate change and inequality.
+After stepping down as Unilever’s CEO at the end of 2018, Polman went on to co-found IMAGINE, a B2B brand.
+It is a consulting firm that helps businesses tackle issues regarding climate change and inequality.

 Almost an entire year ago, we took an in-depth look at Polman’s Twitter account in our previous Executive Spotlight article.
 In this article, we will be analyzing his Twitter once more, as well as his LinkedIn profile for the first time, and see what–if anything–has changed since 2018.